-What Level of Detail Is Appropriate and Necessary to Include Within a Lawsuit Document?
+What Determines the Level of Details That Should Be Included Within a Lawsuit Document?

-Lawsuit Documents, Whether As a Claim or a Defence, Should Include Only the Material Facts.
-Material Facts Are the Details Required For An Understanding of Either the Legal Issues Raised or Response to Legal Issues Raised.
-Character Attacks or Irrelevant Details Within a Lawsuit Document Are Improper.
+A Pleading Document Should Contain Only the Material Facts.
+Material Facts Are the Details Necessary to Understanding the Legal Issues Raised or Necessary to Understanding the Response to Legal Issues Raised.
+Avoid Making Character Attacks or Stating Irrelevant Details Within a Pleading Document.

 Understanding the Requirement to Plead Material Facts Including the Consequences For Failure to Properly Do So